From Age Estimation to Age-Invariant Face Recognition: Generalized Age Feature Extraction Using Order-Enhanced Contrastive Learning: Conclusion

 \section{Conclusion}

-In this paper, we proposed OrdCon to extract generalized age features for both age estimation and AIFR tasks.
-Our method leverages contrastive learning with order learning to model natural age progression, along with metric learning to minimize intra-class variance within each age cluster.
+In this paper, we propose OrdCon to extract generalized age features for both age estimation and AIFR tasks.
+OrdCon is a new contrastive learning framework that leverages order learning to model natural age progression and a novel soft-proxy matching loss to minimize intra-class variance within each age cluster.
 The proposed method can be directly applied to age estimation.
-For AIFR, we adopt a multitask feature extractor to simultaneously extract age and identity features, with a GRL used to make age information indistinguishable, achieving age-invariant identity features.
-By utilizing contrastive learning for better generalization capability and order learning along with metric learning for robust age feature modeling, our model achieves either state-of-the-art or comparable performance in homogeneous-dataset experiments for both age estimation and AIFR task and outperforms other methods in cross-dataset experiments.
+For AIFR, we employ a multitask feature extractor to simultaneously extract age and identity features, with a GRL used to make age information indistinguishable, thereby achieving age-invariant identity features.
+This paper also propose a new evaluation matrix to quantify the generalizability for regression methods.
+We demonstrate that our framework achieves either state-of-the-art or comparable performance in homogeneous-dataset experiments for both age estimation and the AIFR task.
+In addition, by utilizing contrastive learning objectives to improve generalizability, OrdCon outperforms other methods in cross-dataset experiments and generalizability evaluation matrices.